+IFRS 16 is effective for annual periods beginning on or after January 1, 2019.
 This new standard replaces the existing leasing guidance in IAS 17, Leases.

 IFRS 16 distinguishes between leases and service contracts on the basis of whether the customer controls the asset being leased.
 For those contracts determined to meet the definition of a lease, IFRS 16 requires a lessee to recognize on the balance sheet a lease asset along with the associated lease liability which reflects future lease payments, similar to current finance lease accounting.
 There are limited exceptions for leases with a term of less than 12 months or leases of assets which have a very low value.
-As a result of the adoption of IFRS 16, operating leases which were previously only recognized on the statement of earnings will be recognized on the consolidated statement of financial position.
+As a result of the adoption of IFRS 16, operating leases which were previously only recognized on the consolidated statement of income (loss) will be recognized on the consolidated statement of financial position.